 The four Vesara styles of Temple Architecture flourished in Deccan covering parts of Southern Maharashtra & Karnataka.
 This style emerged during the period of Chalukyas of Badami during the 6th to 8th centuries.
 The term Vesara has originated from the Sanskrit word “Vishvana” which means movement/journey.
 This style emerged as a result of the movement of features from the Nagara style & Dravidian style from the South.

 In this style, temples of Nagara & Dravidian style built at the same place simultaneously.
 This co-existence of temples of both styles is an important feature.
 At times, the feature of Nagara & Dravidian style was combined in one temple.
 Vimanas in these temples are more like Shikhars of Nagara style.
 The roof is flatter.
-Covered circumambulatory path is not found generally in temples of Dravidian temples.
+A covered circumambulatory path is not found generally in temples of Dravidian temples.
 Large numbers of images were used on the outer wall & the tower of the temple.

 Temples of Vesara style are found at Badami/Vatapi, Aihole & Pattadakal.
 At Badami, there are three Hindu & one Jaina temple.
-Aihole is known as “City of Temple”.
+Aihole is known as the “City of Temple”.
 More than 70 temples are located here.
 Among these temples, Ladhkhan Harchchimalligudi & Durga temple is the most prominent.
 Ladhkhan Harchchimalligudi has a flat roof.
 It’s pillared Varanda in front of the sanctum is highly ornamented.
 Durga temple is built on a raised platform.

 Meguti temple was built by Ravikirti at Aihole.
 It is a Jaina temple.
 Ravikirti was minister of peace & was (Mahasandhi Vigrahika) of Pulkesin II.
 The famous Aihole inscription was found on the wall of this temple.
 Ten temples were located at Pattadakal.
 Out of these four are of Nagara style & six are of Dravidian style.